harshkhalkar/aws-three-tier-web-app/application-code/README.md

 ## location ~ \.php$ – PHP App Behind Another NGINX
 Handles requests for .php files by forwarding them to another internal NGINX server (which runs PHP-FPM).
-You should replace APP_TIER_NGINX_IP_OR_PRIVATE_DNS with your actual private IP or hostname of the app server in your App Tier.
+You should replace APP_TIER_NGINX_IP_OR_PRIVATE_DNS with your actual private IP or DNS name of Internal ALB or hostname of the app server in your App Tier.

 ## location /api/ – Proxies API to Internal ALB
 Captures any request that begins with /api/ and proxies it to the internal load balancer (ALB) in the App Tier.